dgmelski/dgmelski.github.io/about.markdown

 One of my goals is to practice writing.
 For the time being, I reserve the right to edit past posts without warning or notice.
-Should I actually attact an audience, I'll likely change that policy.
-We are a long way from that happening.
+Should I actually attact an audience, I'll likely change that practice.
+I am a long way from an audience.